EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

   1. Connect the DS18 sensor to the digital pin of your choice (D5, D7, or D11) following our example in Part 1 Episode 6.
   2. *Turn on* (so... what I mean by *turn on* is to undo the commenting out of this sensor) the *Maxim DS18 One Wire Temperature Sensor* for a sensor with unknown address and assign the pin to match the pin you chose in step 1 (called *OneWireBus*):

-  [FIX ME: Image below needs to be updated!
-Use a copy/paste code snippet?]
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/simple_logging_onewire.png" width="600">

-  [FIX ME: Did this work?]
   ```cpp
   // ==========================================================================
   //    Maxim DS18 One Wire Temperature Sensor